NC State Extension Publications

 Soil Requirements

-Test the soil and amend according to the recommendations at least seven days before planting.
+Collect garden soil and have it tested to get recommendations for types and amounts of fertilizers and other amendments needed.
+Amend according to the recommendations at least seven days before planting.
 Acidic soils will require lime applications to raise the pH to 6.0 to 7.0.

 How to Plant

-Plant all male crowns, one to two years old.
+One- to two-year-old asparagus crowns are available in garden nurseries and online.
+Look for male crowns, as they are more productive and do not produce seed.
 Use the trench method, digging 6 to 7 inches deep and 12 to 18 inches wide.
 Set crowns 5 to 8 inches apart and cover with 2 inches of soil.
 As the plants grow, continue to cover with 2 inches of soil as needed until crowns are 8 inches deep.
 If planted in rows, space rows at least 5 feet apart to reduce disease and increase yield.
-Keep plantings well watered during the first year.
+Water plantings well during the first year.

 Harvesting

-Do not harvest spears the first year to allow plants to establish strong root systems.
-Begin lightly harvesting the second year, and work up to a six- to eight-week harvest by the fourth year.
+To allow plants to establish strong root systems, do not harvest spears the first year.
+Begin lightly harvesting the second year, and work up to weekly harvests (over six to eight weeks) by the fourth year.

 Recommended Varieties

 Jersey varieties grow well in North Carolina: Jersey Giant, Jersey Knight, and Jersey Gem.
-For additional recommendations visit Cornell University's Vegetable Varieties for Gardeners.
+For additional recommendations, see Cornell University's Vegetable Varieties for Gardeners.

 • Choose odorless asparagus stalks with dry, tight tips.
 Avoid limp or wilted stalks.

 • Select a bunch with spears of uniform thickness so they all cook in the same amount of time.
-While larger, thicker stalks are good for grilling, steaming, and roasting, the smaller, thinner stalks are better in some recipes.
+While larger, thicker stalks are good for grilling, steaming, and roasting, smaller, thinner stalks are preferred in some recipes.

-• Refrigerate asparagus for up to four days by wrapping the ends of the stalks in wet paper towels and placing them in a plastic bag.
+• Refrigerate asparagus for up to four days, wrapping the bases of the stalks in wet paper towels and placing them in a plastic bag.

-Information in this section was adapted from Have a Plant—Fruit & Veggies for Better Health™.
+Information in this section was adapted from Have a Plant®.

 Asparagus for sale at an outdoor farmers market.